U8NWXD/oppia-wiki/Tips-for-common-IDEs.md

 Tips:

 * Out of the box, Atom is quite a minimal editor that only provides basic functionality.
 To get more features, install packages.
-Be warned though that we found the packages of the canonical Atom linting framework, [AtomLinter](https://atomlinter.github.io), to be unmaintained, and we were unable to get them working.
+Be warned though that we found the packages of the canonical Atom linting framework, [AtomLinter](https://atomlinter.github.io), to be unmaintained, and we were unable to get them working (as of August 2021).
 We recommend running lint checks from the command line instead.

 To learn more, take a look at the [documentation](https://flight-manual.atom.io/).